pivoteur/biz/articles/transition.md

 ![BTC+AVAX ratio](imgs/trans/03a-btc-avax.png)
 ![BTC+HBAR ratio](imgs/trans/03b-btc-hbar.png)

-... you see that they are the same, that is
+... you see that they are similar, that is:
 'meh,' meaning that a pivot I open now for either start at the same place on their respective charts.